jarethmt/Open-TX-Portal-Voice-Pack/README.md

 - Signal warnings are replaced with Wheatley asking "Where are you going?" and to "just turn around..."
 - Mid/Min/Max trim warnings are replaced by buzzers and puzzle completion warnings.
 - Custom switch warning.
-- Every file in the voice pack has had a GLADoS effect applied to it, making this the first COMPLETE Portal voice pack for OpenTX.
+- Every file in the voice pack has had a GLaDOS effect applied to it, making this the first COMPLETE Portal voice pack for OpenTX.
 - There are standard warnings / alerts for just about everything, and there are also upwards of 15 - 20 custom quotes / lines from the games.

 ## About the Creator / Voice Pack ##